apache/gravitino/docs/how-to-use-gvfs.md

 ### Use GVFS via Java code

 You can also operate the files or directories managed by fileset through Java code.
-Please be sure that your code is running in the correct Hadoop environment, and the environment has the `gravitino-filesystem-hadoop3-runtime-{version}.jar` dependency.
+Please make sure that your code is running in the correct Hadoop environment, and the environment has the `gravitino-filesystem-hadoop3-runtime-{version}.jar` dependency.

 For example: